The Two Oceans Meet

 It's hard to see, but the sign actually says Welcome

-plant than I had ever seen before.
+ever seen before.
 They also made wine, beer and all sorts of jams and sweets infused with lavender.
 Afterwards, a round of SupaGolf was in order, which lasted quite a while as most of us are terrible golf players.
 We then parted ways for the evening and Sarah and I headed towards the town of Margaret River, where we would be spending the night.
 We stayed with one of Sarah's former rowing coaches, Verna, in her secluded house next to the river in a beautiful little valley.

 The next morning we met up with Lisa & Andrew to explore the Boranup Forest Maze, a little maze grown by a family in the Boranup Forest.
 We had fun doing the maze several times before moving onto Jewel Cave.
 The cave was absolutely beautiful, however, our experience wasruined by the fact that they had let 37 people on the tour.
 That is way too many people for any tour group, let alone a tour of a cave!
-We were constantly stuck at the back of the group and scolded by the tour guide for lagging behind (try leading 37 people through narrow passageways single file...and expect everyone
+We were constantly stuck at the back of the group and scolded by the tour guide for lagging behind (try leading 37 people through narrow passageways single file...and expect everyone to come out the

 Inside Jewel Cave

 Fasinating structures inside the cave, despite too many people on the tour!